 NAACL, San Diego

-Wencan Luo and Fan Yang
+Wencan Luo, Fan Yang

 An Empirical Study of Automatic Chinese Word Segmentation for Spoken Language Understanding and Named Entity Recognition